 Effectively move out even the hard things with these tips

-With the tips above, and with our moving plan and moving checklist, you are bound to be able to move more effectively and more efficiently.
-Just follow these steps and moving in will be a success.
-Happy moving day!
+With the tips above, our moving plan, and our moving checklist, you are bound to be able to move more effectively and more efficiently.